obertscheiderfhwn/LCMsim/README.md

 The temporal domain (i.e. the simulation time) is split into a finite number of time steps where values for the physical quantities on the spatial domain are calculated in a time-marching manner.
 An explicit method with adaptive time stepping is used.

-The spatial domain is defined on the cavity's mid-surface and described by a shell mesh in a format similar to the NASTRAN bulk data format \cite{nastran}.
+The spatial domain is defined on the cavity's mid-surface and described by a shell mesh in a format similar to the NASTRAN bulk data format .
 The mid-surface model can be curved and cells can have edges where more than two cells are connected to each other such as for handling T-junctions.
-This is illustrated in Figure \ref{fig_flatten}a.
 The injection gate is part of the computational domain and injection pressure and resin fraction one is assigned to the cells belonging to this region.
 Vents can be specified optionally.
 If no vents are specified (similar to software myRTM) the simulated filling is not influenced as long as the flow front does not reach the fictitious vent position.
 Initial pressure is input, initial velocity is zero and initial resin fraction is zero in all cells except in those belonging to the injection gate.

 For discretizing the equations on the shell mesh of the part's mid-surface it is assumed that the geometry was locally flat there.
 The neighbouring cells are rotated about the common edges to lie in the plane of the considered cell and the velocity vectors of the neighbouring cells must be transformed into the same coordinate system.

-The solver section (which is the relevant section if a different physical model is implemented) consists of a \verb+for+-loop over all interior and wall cells inside a \verb+while+-loop for the time evolution.
+The solver section (which is the relevant section if a different physical model is implemented) consists of a `for`-loop over all interior and wall cells inside a `while`-loop for the time evolution.
 For every interior and wall cell, the following steps are performed: First, the pressure and filling fraction gradients are evaluated.
 Second, the time evolution for new mass density, $x$- and $y$-velocities with the discretized continuum, $x$- and $y$-momentum equations in the cell coordinate systems is performed.
 Third, the pressure is evaluated according to the equation of state.
 Forth, the filling fraction is evaluated.
 Boundary conditions need not be updated since in the inlet and outlet cells pressure and mass density remain unchanged and the velocity values at the cell boundaries are evaluated in the numerical flux evaluation.

 # Installation instructions

-In order to use RTMsim for filling simulations perform the following steps:
+In order to use LCMsim for filling simulations perform the following steps:
 - Download Julia from https://julialang.org/downloads/
 - Install Julia and add an environment variable such that the Julia terminal can be started from the command line.
 - Open a Julia terminal.
 - Change to package manager with `]` and `add Gtk GLMakie Makie NativeFileDialog Glob LinearAlgebra JLD2 GeometryBasics Random FileIO ProgressMeter` and return with the `backspace` key
-- Download a RTMsim release (https://github.com/obertscheiderfhwn/RTMsim/releases/tag/1.0.1 for the version corresponding to the JOSS paper) and extract.
+- Download the current LCMsim release and extract.
 - For Windows operating system: Go to the folder with the RTMsim repository and double click on run_rtmsim_GUI.bat to start the GUI.
 For all operating systems: One has access to all functions through the Julia terminal.
-Open a Julia terminal, change to the directory with the RTMsim repository with `cd("path\\to\\working\\directory")` where the path can be absolute or relative and the levels are separated by `\\` and then start either the GUI with `include("rtmsim_GUI.jl")` or call all functions directly after executing `include("rtmsim.jl")`.
+Open a Julia terminal, change to the directory with the RTMsim repository with `cd("path\\to\\working\\directory")` where the path can be absolute or relative and the levels are separated by `\\` and then start either the GUI with `include("lcmsim_GUI.jl")` or call all functions directly after executing `include("lcmsim.jl")`.